Iran–Russia relations: Qajar Persia–Russian Empire

-Soviet Union

 Pahlavi–Soviet Union

+After the Russian Revolution of March 1917, the imperial army of the Czar collapsed, leading to the emergence of nationalist and socialist movements in Iran's northern regions.
+The Bolshevik Revolution in November had a comparable effect throughout Iran.
 One result of the public outcry against the ubiquitous presence of Imperial Russia in Persia was the Constitutionalist movement of Gilan, which followed up the Iranian Constitutional Revolution.
 Many participants of the revolution were Iranians educated in the Caucasus, direct émigrés (also called Caucasian muhajirs) from the Caucasus, as well as Armenians that at the same period were busy with establishing the Dashnaktsutyun party as well as operations directed against the neighboring Ottoman Empire.
 The rebellion in Gilan, headed by Mirza Kuchak Khan led to an eventual confrontation between the Iranian rebels and the Russian army, but was disrupted with the October Revolution in 1917.

 As a result of the October Revolution, thousands of Russians fled the country, many to Persia.
 Many of these refugees settled in northern Persia creating their own communities of which many of their descendants still populate the country.
 Some notable descendants of these Russian refugees in Persia include the political activist and writer Marina Nemat and the former general and deputy chief of the Imperial Iranian Air Force Nader Jahanbani, whose mother was a White émigré.

 Russian involvement however continued on with the establishment of the short-lived Persian Socialist Soviet Republic in 1920, supported by Azeri and Caucasian Bolshevik leaders.
 After the fall of this republic, in late 1921, political and economic relations were renewed.
 In the 1920s, trade between the Soviet Union and Persia reached again important levels.
 Baku played a particularly significant role as the venue for a trade fair between the USSR and the Middle East, notably Persia.

 In 1921, Britain and the new Bolshevik government entered into an agreement that reversed the division of Iran made in 1907.
 The Bolsheviks returned all the territory back to Iran, and Iran once more had secured navigation rights on the Caspian Sea.
 This agreement to evacuate from Iran was made in the Russo-Persian Treaty of Friendship (1921), but the regaining of Iranian territory did not protect the Qajar dynasty from a sudden coup d'état led by Colonel Reza Shah.

 In the 1920s-1930s, the Soviet secret service (Cheka-OGPU-NKVD) carried out clandestine operations on Iranian soil as it tried to eliminate White émigrées that had moved to Iran.
 In 1941, as the Second World War raged, the Soviet Union and the United Kingdom launched an undeclared joint invasion of Iran, ignoring its plea of neutrality.

 In a revealing cable sent on July 6, 1945, by the Central Committee of the Communist Party of the Soviet Union, the local Soviet commander in northern Azerbaijan was instructed as such: